eccentricdevotion/SuggestionBox/README.md

 SuggestionBox
 ===========

-SuggestionBox is a plugin for obtaining suggestions, comments, questions, and requests for your Bukkit server.
+SuggestionBox is a plugin for obtaining suggestions, comments, questions, and requests for your Spigot / Paper server.